First French War of Religion (1562–1563): Edict of Amboise

 The baron de Damville declared in December that as a frontier province, the edict did not apply to Languedoc.

 In some Catholic communities, such as Troyes, Protestant prisoners were hurriedly executed before the terms of the treaty could come into force.
 Many Catholics resented the return of Protestants to the communities they had expelled them from, while Protestants resented the restrictions on their worship.

-In Le Mans the peace did not bring an end to the harassment and brutalisation of the communities Protestants.
-In Tours it was only after great effort that the Protestant officers of the présidial court were restored to their offices over the objections of the échevins (alderman) and clerics in December.
+In Le Mans, the peace did not bring an end to the harassment and brutalisation of the Protestant communities.
+In Tours it was only after great effort that the Protestant officers of the présidial court were restored to their offices over the objections of the échevins (aldermen) and clerics in December.

-In Saintonge by contrast the return of Catholicism with peace was only a clandestine one and the syndic of the clergy of Saintes remarked that there were 95 dioceses where there was no practice of the Roman religion and the holders of the benefice dare not reside.
-In communities such as Montauban, it was only with the arrival of the crowns commissioners in 1564 that Catholic worship was restored.
+In Saintonge, by contrast, the return of Catholicism with peace was only a clandestine one and the syndic of the clergy of Saintes remarked that there were 95 dioceses where there was no practice of the Roman religion and the holders of the benefice dared not reside.
+In communities such as Montauban, it was only with the arrival of the crown's commissioners in 1564 that Catholic worship was restored.

 Similarly in Dieppe, some Protestants argued against the return of Catholics with the peace.
 They petitioned to receive a Protestant captain, so that their obedience would come more easily.
 A request was made of Condé on 20 April to provide a governor who was at least sympathetic to Protestantism.

 The peace was greatly advantageous to the Protestant nobility at the expense of the broader Protestant community.
 Condé was rebuked for the terms he had agreed to by both Coligny and the Genevan pastors.
 Christin argues the Protestant charges that the peace offered less than did Saint-Germain was in part intended as a direct attack on Condé.
-Jean Calvin himself denounced Condé as a 'wretched man' who had betrayed god for his personal vanity.
-Coligny charged Condé with having damaged the Protestant church to a greater degree than the faiths enemies could have done in ten years.
-Condé reassured Coligny that once he was lieutenant-general of the kingdom he would push Catherine for more concessions.
-The peace established Protestantism as a religion of the high nobility, as it was high nobles who could enjoy the freest practice of the faith, this damaged its ability to attract new converts.
+Jean Calvin himself denounced Condé as a "wretched man" who had betrayed god for his personal vanity.
+Coligny charged Condé with having damaged the Protestant church to a greater degree than the faith's enemies could have done in ten years.
+Condé reassured Coligny that once he was lieutenant-general of the kingdom, he would push Catherine for more concessions.
+The peace established Protestantism as a religion of the high nobility, as it was high nobles who could enjoy the freest practice of the faith; this damaged its ability to attract new converts.
 A contemporary Protestant pamphlet bemoaned that the remedy of toleration was now restricted to only small parts of the body, while the evil was across the whole.
 Only complete religious freedom across the kingdom could save France from the problems tearing it apart.